igreenwood/react-native-console-overlay/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License, Version 2.0 - see the LICENSE file for details.